aryanprasher262004/System-provisioning-monitoring-LABS/README.md

 # System Provisioning & Monitoring Labs

+#ALL THE LABS ARE DONE IN MacOS COMMANDS MAY VARY ACCORDING TO THE OS

 This repository contains practical laboratory experiments completed as part of the **System Provisioning and Monitoring** coursework.

 The repository documents hands-on work with **Infrastructure as Code (IaC), Terraform, AWS, cloud infrastructure, automation, provisioning, networking, monitoring, and related DevOps concepts**.